-The Flag In Mourning
+The American Flag In Mourning

 Handling & Care

+In times of mourning, we fly the Flag at half-staff.
 The term “half-staff” refers to a flag positioned one-half the distance between the top and bottom of the staff.
 Half-staffing is reserved in most cases for mourning.

 When to Half-Staff the Flag

-The flag should also be flown half-staff for the following dates:
+In addition to deaths of government figures, the flag should also be flown half-staff for the following dates:

 - Memorial Day (May 15)

 - Pearl Harbor Remembrance Day (December 7)